 Mile 21: Oberlin Bend

 From Oberlin Bend you can look back and see the road winding up the mountainside and realize just how far you’ve come.
 It’s also a great place to spot mountain goats and we saw two on our trip!

 After a long 10 mile climb you’ll finally reach Logan Pass and be rewarded with tremendous views of Going-to-the-Sun Mountain and peaks to the east.
 With lots of snow still lingering at the pass, I couldn’t do as much exploring as I would have liked in bike cleats, but the reward of reaching the top was plenty!

-Unfortunately I only got one photo of the eastern views since the bear decided to walk towards the parking lot and everyone retreated.
-But no way can I complain about that!
-It was a real treat to see a grizzly in the wild, my first, and it was even better to see everyone keeping their distance and giving him space.
+Unfortunately I only got one photo of the eastern views since the bear decided to walk towards the parking lot and everyone retreated, but I certainly can’t complain about that!
+It was a real treat to see a grizzly in the wild, my first, and it was even better to see everyone respectively keeping their distance and giving the bear plenty of space.